RosariaCDiLauro/psychographic-profiling-framework/README.md

 ### Personality Structure
 Based on OCEAN:
-- Neuroticism and Openness are treated as vulnerability amplifiers
+- Trait distributions are analyzed at group level
-- Conscientiousness and emotional regulation as stabilizers
+- Personality configurations are examined in relation to emotional and contextual patterns

-These dimensions are combined to build **psychographic fingerprints** of groups.
+These dimensions are combined to build **psychographic configurations** of groups.

 ---

-## Vulnerability Modeling
+## Susceptibility Modeling

-Vulnerability is not defined as a single variable but as a **multidimensional construct** emerging from:
+Susceptibility is not defined as a single variable but as a **multidimensional construct** emerging from:

-- High emotional reactivity
+- Elevated emotional reactivity
-- Negative or conflict-oriented emotional clusters
+- Conflict-oriented or negatively valenced emotional clusters
-- Personality configurations associated with anxiety, openness to influence, or cognitive instability
+- Personality configurations observed in relation to emotional and contextual dynamics

-The framework computes a **vulnerability score** for each group by integrating these components.
+The framework computes a **composite susceptibility score** for each group by integrating these components.

-This score is designed to represent **susceptibility to targeted persuasion and narrative manipulation**.
+This score represents **differential responsiveness to persuasive and narrative dynamics** within digital environments.

 ---